Inquire

 It’s overstated, but it’s overstated for a reason.

-This is why I’m such a huge fan of brand messaging work, and why I insist on laying this foundation before I write someone’s website copy.
-We have to know exactly who we’re speaking to, so we can actually speak to them.
+We have to know exactly who we’re speaking to, and what they’re going through, so we can actually speak to them.

 It’s the difference between getting a general email blast from someone, and someone taking the time to personally write you an email.